atomikaya/fiction/_posts/cock-a-doodle-doom/2017-02-04-Egg on your Face.md

 ---
 story: cock-a-doodle-doom
 number: 6
-title: Egg on your Face
+title: Egg on Your Face

 date: 2017-02-04
 version: 0